ouonline/luacpp/README.md

 `LuaState::CreateClass()` is used to export user-defined classes to Lua.
 It requires a string `name` as the class's name in the Lua environment, and adds a default constructor and a destructor for this class.
 You can register different names with the same c++ class.

-`LuaClass::DefMember()` is a template function used to export member functions for this class. `LuaClass::DefStatic()` is used to export static member functions.
+`LuaClass::DefMember()` is a template function used to export member functions and properties and `LuaClass::DefStatic()` to export static member functions and properties.
 Both member functions and staic member functions can be C-style functions or `std::function`s.

+Refer to the [Classes and APIs](classes-and-apis) section for `LuaClass::DefMemberReadOnly()`, `LuaClass::DefMemberWriteOnly()`, `LuaClass::DefStaticReadOnly()` and `LuaClass::DefStaticWriteOnly()` to see how to export read-only and write-only properties.

 Class member functions should be called with colon operator in the form of `object:func()`, to ensure the object itself is the first argument passed to `func`.
 Otherwise you need to do it manually, like `object.func(object, <other arguments>)`.